Classroom Management in Online, In-person, and Blended Environments

 How prepared are you to teach in an era of physical distancing?

-We invite teachers with 0-5 years of experience in Jewish educational settings to join our community of learners for a one-time session focused on the art of engaging all learners in the educational process.
-Guest presenter Arnold Rotenberg will engage participants in an interactive session that explores theories, ideas, and values that guide our efforts to create focused and productive learning environments.
+We invite teachers in Jewish educational settings to focus on the art of engaging all learners in the educational process.
+Guest presenter Arnold Rotenberg will lead us in an interactive session that explores theories, ideas, and values that guide our efforts to create focused and productive learning environments.
 The session will model ways to engage learners and help them stay on task.
 The workshop will include ideas and practices ready for immediate use in your teaching environment.

 Date and Time